anhvir/c203/README.md

     * First, copy `Makefile1` to `Makefile` (using command `cp Makefile1 Makefile`, and try `make`,
     * Then, run the executable `afriend`,
     * Now, you probably saw that the program crashed.
 Use `gdb` to find errors and fix the program.
+  * Explore `Makefile2` and `Makefile3`.
+They are equivalent to `Makefile1` but are in a more conventional and useful format.
+Next week we will see the use of `Makefile2` and `Makefile3` in a more complicated context.

 -------------------------------------------------------------
 by anhvir@gmail.com, for use in unimelb COMP20003 workshops.